scylladb/scylladb/docs/dev/protocol-extensions.md

   - `ERROR_CODE`: a 32-bit signed decimal integer which Scylla
     will use as the error code for the rate limit exception.

+## Sending tablet info to the drivers

+This extension adds support for sending tablet info to the drivers if the request was routed to the wrong node/shard.

+There is a need for sending tablet info to the drivers so they can be tablet aware.
+For the best performance we want to get this info lazily only when it is needed.

+The info is send when driver asks about the information that the specific tablet contains and it is directed to the wrong node/shard so it could use that information for every subsequent query.
+If we send the query to the wrong node/shard, we want to send the RESULT message with additional information about the tablet in `custom_payload`:

+  - `tablet_replicas` - information about tablet replicas, for every replica there is information about the host and shard.
+  - `token_range` - information about token range for that tablet in format `(first_token, last_token]`.